Electrode-iOS/ELDispatch/README.md

 ## Getting Started

-ELDispatch/KillerRabbit was heavily influenced by John Estropia's GCDKit (https://github.com/JohnEstropia/GCDKit).
+ELDispatch was heavily influenced by John Estropia's GCDKit (https://github.com/JohnEstropia/GCDKit).
 We love the work he's done, despite having taken a slightly different direction in syntax and implementation.

 The following constructs have been implemented: